 If you have a high-end home theatre system or brand-new 4K TV you’d like to take advantage of without waking the kids, you’ll want a pair of headphones for watching TV.
 A great pair of over-ear headphones made by a top-quality manufacturer is a good choice and will get plenty of use.
 If you’re a gamer, you may prefer wired versions in order to avoid any potential audio lag or sync issues.

 Headphones for audiophiles

-Those who love their audio and for whom only the best and highest quality will do, need top quality headphones with meticulous attention to detail.
-Audiophiles will also appreciate features found on more premium models, such as High Resolution Audio support, and a greater frequency response (the range of bass, mids and treble) that can be found on premium headphones.
+If you’re an audiophile, only the best and highest quality headphones will do.
+Sony, Bose, and Sennheiser are a few of the brands that make top-quality headphones, and audiophiles will appreciate features found on more premium models such as High Resolution Audio support and greater frequency response (the range of bass, mids and treble) that can be found on premium headphones.

 Headphones for kids

 When buying headphones for kids, you’ll find a lot of different options.
 There are character headphones where your child can pick their favourite cartoon or pop culture character, and there is headphone technology designed just for kids.

 The most popular kid’s headphones are those that have volume caps to limit how loud the headphones can be so as not to damage young ears.
 Kids’ headphones are often more colourful, more fun, and can be more durable than some adult headphones.
 They also may offer more padding and noise cancelling features.